 Zoo Med 511 Canister Filter

 This is a really good tank filter option to go with.
 For one, it has a spray bar which releases the water back into the tank.
-This is ideal for providing your turtles with well oxygenated water so they can breathe easily.
+This is ideal for providing your turtles with well oxygenated water so they can breathe easily (you can see more info and pricing here).

 This is a canister is model that can be placed outside of the tank, which is convenient because it won’t take up room in the tank.
 Speaking of the tank, this canister filter can easily handle a tank of up to 60 gallons in size.
 It features various filter media in order to ensure that the water is crystal clear, clean, and free of contaminants.